vickydev11/EBI/content/pages/level-1-training.md

       text: Ready to Master Ethical Breathplay?
       color: text-dark
     subtitle: Increase your reach
-    text: >
+    text: >+
-      A service that helps businesses to manage their social media accounts and posts.
+      Take the first step toward accreditation and join a community of practitioners committed to safety, skill, and sensual exploration.

     actions:
       - type: Button
         label: Get started